xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/pgsqlsetup.1.rst

 ***********

 \ **pgsqlsetup**\  - Sets up the PostgreSQL database for xCAT to use.
-The pgsqlsetup script is run on the Management Node as root after the PostgreSQL code has been installed.
-The xcatd daemon will be stopped during migration.
-No xCAT commands should be run during the init process, because we will be migrating the xCAT database to PostgreSQL and restarting the xcatd daemon as well as the PostgreSQL daemon.
-For full information on all the steps that will be done reference
+The \ **pgsqlsetup**\  script is run on the Management Node as root after the PostgreSQL has been installed.
+The \ **xcatd**\  daemon will be stopped during migration.
+No xCAT commands should be run during the init process, because we will be migrating the xCAT database to PostgreSQL and restarting the \ **xcatd**\  daemon as well as the PostgreSQL daemon.
 One password must be supplied for the setup,  a password for the xcatadm unix id and the same password for the xcatadm database id.
-The password will be prompted for interactively or you can set the XCATPGPW environment variable to the password and then there will be no prompt.
+The password will be prompted for interactively or you can set the XCATPGPW environment variable to the password in order to avoid the prompt.

 *******